Best CLM Software for Mid-Market Companies (2026)

 Trade-offs

-- Less suitable for complex, multi-department use cases
+- Less commonly chosen for complex, multi-department use cases

 Best For

-Budget-conscious mid-market companies (50-200 employees) that need a real CLM but cannot justify $30K+/year.
+Budget-conscious mid-market companies (50-200 employees) that need a real CLM at a published monthly price rather than a five-figure annual quote.
 Good for teams migrating from spreadsheets and shared drives.

-Price: ~$6,000-$60,000/year (custom quotes) Best for: Mid-market companies with unique or highly regulated contract processes Standout: No-code customization, on-premise option
+Price: Custom-quoted; Agiloft publishes no rate card.
+Per Vendr's purchasing data, the median Agiloft contract is about $67,132/year (range $62,629-$80,344) Best for: Mid-market companies with unique or highly regulated contract processes Standout: No-code customization, on-premise option

-Agiloft is the CLM for teams that need the tool to match their process exactly, not the other way around.
-Everything is configurable: fields, workflows, dashboards, reports, and integrations.
+Agiloft, a Leader in the 2025 Gartner Magic Quadrant for CLM, is built for teams that need the tool to match their process exactly rather than the other way around.
+Fields, workflows, dashboards, reports, and integrations are all configurable.

 Why Mid-Market Teams Choose Agiloft

-- No-code platform: Build any workflow, any approval chain, any dashboard without writing code.
+- No-code platform: Build workflows, approval chains, and dashboards without writing code.

 - On-premise option: For companies in regulated industries that cannot use cloud-only tools.